wp-plugins/qlikview-syntax-highlighter/readme.txt

 2. Includes a support for adding shortcode via the Wordpress visual post/page editor.

 == Changelog ==
+= 1.0
+* General code improvements.
+* Corrected issue with $() variable use within a load statement not being highlighted correctly.

 = 0.2 =
 * Added support for highlighting QlikView expressions
 * Added the ability to hightlight a handful of other languages that are related to QlikView.